College Factual by our College Data Analytics Team

 McPherson College Majors

-During the most recent year for which we have data, students from 37 majors graduated from McPherson College.
-Of these students, 340 received undergraduate degrees and 340 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 16 majors graduated from McPherson College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at McPherson College along with which ones have the highest average starting salaries.